-to append to an existing SVF file.
+to create a new SVF file.
 Fill in the SVF file dialog with the desired name of the target SVF file to be created.

-Note: Once you enter SVF mode the composition of the boundaryscan chain cannot be edited in order to ensure consistency of the boundary-scan data in the SVF file.
+Note: Once you enter SVF mode the composition of the boundary-scan chain cannot be edited in order to ensure consistency of the boundary-scan data in the SVF file.

-5. Highlight one of the devices by clicking it once with the mouse.
-Then, select any of the enable operations from the Operations pull down menu to generate an SVF file to describe the boundary-scan sequence to accomplish the requested operation.
+Highlight one of the Xilinx XC9500/XL devices by clicking it once with the mouse.
+Then, select the Operation -> Program

-Xilinx recommends that you specify the Operation->Program and that you check the Erase Before Programming and Verify options in the ensuing Program dialog box.

-- 6. When you completed the required operations, you may close the current SVF output file by selecting the Output->Use Cable menu item and pressing Cancel in the ensuing Use Cable dialog box. - 7.
-When you are done with JTAG Programmer, exit by selecting:
+- menu item and check the Erase Before Programming and Verify options in the ensuing Program dialog box. - 6.
+When you completed the required operations, you may close the current SVF output file by selecting the Output -> Use Cable menu item and pressing Cancel in the ensuing Use Cable dialog box. - 7.
+Repeat steps 4 through 6 for each Xilinx XC9500/XL CPLD. - 8.
+When you are done with JTAG Programmer, exit by selecting: File->Exit